top of page

 Looking ahead to next year, Leeds Playhouse has announced it will produce How the Grinch Stole Christmas!
 The Musical in 2026.
 A festive favourite with broad family appeal, the show feels well-placed in a venue known for high-quality large-scale productions.
 File this one away early; it’s almost certainly going to sell well.

-Casting news that feels genuinely inspired: Tom Allen has been cast as Ruth in Titanique.
+Casting news that feels genuinely inspired, Tom Allen has been cast as Ruth in Titanique!
 Anyone familiar with the show knows that this role requires razor-sharp comic timing and a fearless performance style, both of which Tom Allen has in abundance.
 It’s a casting decision that makes complete sense and should be an absolute highlight.

-More casting news, this time on tour.
 Claire Sweeney will take over the role of Miss Hannigan in the UK tour of Annie from 7 July.
 It’s a role with huge comic potential, and one that benefits from a strong, characterful performer at its centre.

 Carrie Hope Fletcher has announced a new tour for October, titled The Ghost Light Tour.
 The tour, described as an evening of music and storytelling, will visit a range of venues, mostly cathedrals.
 If you’re a fan, it might be worth checking your local listings now; she could genuinely be coming to a very large, echoey building near you.